aask1357/hilcodec/README.md

 <pre><code>CUDA_VISIBLE_DEVICES=0,1 torchrun --standalone --nproc_per_node=2 train_torchrun.py -c configs/hilcodec_music.yaml -n first_exp -p train.batch_size=16 train.seed=1234 -f</code></pre>
 Arguments:
 -n: (Required) Directory name to save checkpoints, the configuration file, and tensorboard logs.
 -c: (Optional) Configuration file path.
-If not given, use a configuration file in the directory below.
+If not given, use a configuration file in the directory.
 -p: (Optional) Parameters after this will update configurations.
 -f: (Optional) If the directory already exists, an exception will be raised to avoid overwriting config file.
 However, enabling this option will force overwriting config file.

-# Test
+# Inference
 Pre-trained model parameters are provided in the `onnx` directory.
 Two versions are available:
 - hilcodec_music
 - hilcodec_speech

 Modify the variable `PATH` in `test_onnx.py` as you want, and run the following code:
-<pre><code>python test_onnx.py -n hilcodec_speech --enc --dec</code></pre>
+<pre><code>python test_onnx.py -n hil_speech --enc --dec</code></pre>
+The output will be saved at `onnx/hil_speech_output.wav`.
 Use `python test_onnx.py --help` for information about each argument.
 Note that for AudioDec, you must set `-H 300`.

-One can convert their own trained HILCodec to ONNX using `scripts/HILCodec Onnx.ipynb`.
+You can convert your own trained HILCodec to ONNXRuntime using `scripts/HILCodec Onnx.ipynb`.
-One can also convert [Encodec](https://github.com/facebookresearch/encodec) and [AudioDec](https://github.com/facebookresearch/AudioDec) to ONNX for comparison.
+You can also convert [Encodec](https://github.com/facebookresearch/encodec) and [AudioDec](https://github.com/facebookresearch/AudioDec) to ONNXRuntime for comparison.
 Download checkpoints from official repositories and use `scripts/Encodec Onnx.ipynb` or `scripts/AudioDec Onnx.ipynb`.
 script.
 It saves logs in `logs/first` directory.